andreamangano/confetti-theme-tangerine/README.md

-# confetti-theme-tangerine
+# Tangerine theme
+### --[ The project is still under construction.]--
+---
-Theme for Confetti, a tool for enriching your online speaker decks.
+Theme for [Confetti](https://github.com/andreamangano/confetti-cli), a tool for enriching your online speaker decks.